Princess Shyngle: Acting career

 After emerging as the third best at the Next Movie Star Africa competition, Princess Shyngle has starred in several movies since then, especially in Ghana.
 Princess Shyngle was nominated for "the discovery of the year" at the 2015 Ghana Movie Awards.
 She has also starred in a couple of movies with other Ghanaian movie stars like Juliet Ibrahim, John Dumelo, Martha Ankomah, and D-Black.
 Her major projects include Why Do Men Get Married, the Dormitory 8 series, The 5 Brides series, and The Hidden Fantasy.
 In 2020, she launched her reality TV show named Discovering Princess Shyngle.

 Personal life

 Shyngle has become very popular for her tiny waist and controversial statements on social media.
-Princess has been rumored to be in a relationship with Nigerian afrobeat artist, Burnaboy.
+Princess has been rumored to be in a relationship with Nigerian afrobeat artist, Burna Boy.
 In one occurrence, she took to her social media page to announce her engagement to her Senegalese beau.
 The marriage has been hit with so many controversies as she once called out her boyfriend for cheating in the relationship and later apologized.
-Princess revealed she is pregnant and has been struggling to pay her bills since her partner was arrested by police authorities.
+Princess revealed she is pregnant and has been struggling to pay her bills since her partner was arrested by the police.